PX4/PX4-user_guide/en/middleware/mavlink.md

 :::

 Custom definitions can be added in a new dialect file in the same directory as the standard XML definitions.
-For example, create `PX4-Autopilot/src/modules/mavlink/mavlink/message_definitions/v1.0/custom_messages.xml`, and set `CONFIG_MAVLINK_DIALECT` to build the new file.
+For example, create `PX4-Autopilot/src/modules/mavlink/mavlink/message_definitions/v1.0/custom_messages.xml`, and set `CONFIG_MAVLINK_DIALECT` to build the new file for SITL.
 This dialect file should include `development.xml` so that all the standard definitions are also included.

-You can also add your messages to `common.xml` or `development.xml` for testing.
+For initial prototyping, or if you intend your message to be "standard", you can also add your messages to `common.xml` (or `development.xml`).
+This simplifies building, because you don't need to modify the dialect that is built.

 The MAVLink developer guide explains how to define new messages in [How to Define MAVLink Messages & Enums](https://mavlink.io/en/guide/define_xml_element.html).